-Aside from the more common methods, research and technology trials are also in progress to invent new ways of capturing greenhouse gases already in the atmosphere.
+Aside from these, research and technology trials are also in progress to invent new ways of capturing greenhouse gases already in the atmosphere.
 At the moment we only have nature-based solutions for this.
-Eventually nature-based solutions will max out, but we will probably still need to remove more.
+Eventually nature-based solutions will max out, but we will still need to remove more.
 This is why these efforts are important.
-Examples include 'carbon capture and storage' (CCS) and biochar.
+Examples include ‘carbon capture and storage‘ (CCS) and biochar.

 Where do carbon offset projects take place?

 Because of the diversity of carbon offset methods, and the diversity of need and opportunity around the world, different projects have the most impact in different parts of the world.

 For example, renewable power generation capacity projects usually takes place where there is growth in demand, plus cheap fossil fuels.
 (If fossil fuels were already expensive, the renewable energy project would probably happen anyway because it costs less).

 Forest protection projects might take place in countries where deforestation threat is real, but also with sufficient rule of law.
 (Otherwise, a corrupt government can chop down the forest and the project can’t honour the carbon offset you purchased).